 Surgery usually takes several hours.
 After surgery, you awaken in a recovery room, where medical staff monitors you for any complications.
 Depending on your procedure, you may need to stay a few days in the hospital.

 Each type of bariatric surgery has pros and cons.
 Be sure to talk to your doctor about them.
 Here's a look at common types of bariatric surgery:

 Roux-en-Y (roo-en-wy) gastric bypass.
 This procedure is the most common method of gastric bypass.
 This surgery is typically not reversible.
 It works by decreasing the amount of food you can eat at one sitting and reducing absorption of nutrients.

 Sleeve gastrectomy.
 With sleeve gastrectomy, about 80% of the stomach is removed, leaving a long, tube-like pouch.
 This smaller stomach can't hold as much food.
-It also produces less of the appetite-regulating hormone ghrelin, which may lessen your desire to eat.
+It also produces less of the appetite-regulating hormone ghrelin, which may lessen the desire to eat.

 Advantages to this procedure include significant weight loss and no rerouting of the intestines.
-Sleeve gastrectomy also requires a shorter hospital stay than most other procedures.
+Sleeve gastrectomy also requires a shorter hospital stay than do most other procedures.